 There’s a beautiful story about photographer Harry Callahan‘s deep and abiding love for his wife, Eleanor who died in February of 2012.
 Harry made portraits and photographs almost daily of Eleanor – his beloved subject – over the course of 50 years.
 After Eleanor’s death, a friend of Harry’s was quoted:

-Creativity is not reserved for artists alone.
-The additional f-stop is within each of us waiting for the right moment.
-In my opinion, it wants only two conditions to show up:
+Knowing that creativity is not reserved for artists alone, I can confidently say that the additional f-stop exists within each of us waiting for the right moment to emerge.
+This potent force wants only two conditions to show up:

-I hope in some small way, my photographs coupled with the ocassional few choice words inspire you toward a path of awareness, your own creative spirit, and happy living.
+This is what I believe and what I hope to convey here.
+I hope in some small way, my photography coupled with the occasional few choice words might inspire you toward a path of awareness, your own additional f-stop.

 Juliette Mansour | Casa Dresden